 Public transportation in Canada over the Christmas holidays will most likely be operating on a reduced schedule on Christmas Eve, Christmas Day and Boxing Day, and New Year's Day.

-Toronto's Santa Claus Parade, in fact, holds the record as the longest-standing children's parade and has marched jolly St. Nick across town for more than a century.
+Toronto's Santa Claus Parade holds the record as the longest-standing children's parade and has marched jolly St. Nick across town for more than a century.

-Be sure to be prepared for cold weather if visiting Canada over Christmas; however, the climate does vary from west to east coast, with Vancouver and British Columbia as a whole much milder and wetter.
+Be prepared for cold weather if visiting Canada over Christmas; however, the climate does vary from west to east coast, with Vancouver and British Columbia as a whole being much milder and wetter.

 Although cold, Toronto at Christmas is bustling and festive.
 Light shows, the Toronto Santa Claus Parade, the Bay Christmas Windows are just some of the holiday activities in Toronto.

 As Canada's national capital, Ottawa does any holiday up in a big way and Christmas is no exception.
-Light shows, parades, and other festive activities go on throughout the season, but dress warmly!Continue to 9 of 10 below.
+Light shows, parades, and other festive activities go on throughout the season but dress warmly.